renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/usage-guide/additional_configurations.md

  code line that already existed in the file...
 ```

-For the `review`, `describe`, `ask` and `add_docs` tools, if the token budget allows, PR-Action tries to increase the number of lines of context, via the parameter:
+For the `review`, `describe`, `ask` and `add_docs` tools, if the token budget allows, PR-Insight tries to increase the number of lines of context, via the parameter:
 ```
 [config]
 patch_extra_lines_before=4